RESEARCH STARTER

 During the latter half of the twentieth century, a massive influx of migrants from rural, mountainous regions of Honduras moved to Tegucigalpa in search of relief from economic hardship.
 In the period between 1940 and 1980 alone, Tegucigalpa's population increased from fewer than 50,000 to over 400,000.

-By 1989, less than a decade later, the city's population had skyrocketed to more than 575,000.
-That number would again double, and the capital had a population of approximately 1.527 million as of 2022.
-More than half the country's population lived in one of two cities, Tegucigalpa and San Pedro Sula, which were growing at a rate of 2.75 percent per year.
-As climate disruption intensifies drought and disease, coffee growers and subsistence farmers have moved to Tegucigalpa in larger numbers.
+By 1989, less than a decade later, Tegucigalpa's population had surged to over 575,000.
+This figure would double again, reaching approximately 1.568 million by 2023.
+The United Nations estimated that Honduras had a total population of 11 million in 2025.
+More than half of the country's population resided in just two cities: Tegucigalpa and San Pedro Sula.
+With climate disruption intensifying drought and disease, increasing numbers of coffee growers and subsistence farmers have been migrating to Tegucigalpa.

 Tegucigalpa's rapid population growth has severely strained the city's resources and infrastructure.
 The lack of sufficient housing and an adequate public water supply are two of the most pressing issues facing the city.
 Overcrowding has also led to the unchecked and unplanned growth of shantytowns.
 A majority of Tegucigalpa's inhabitants reside in extralegal settlements, where living conditions are generally harsh and dangerous.